Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Methods

 A schematic of the experimental setup is shown in Fig. \ref{expsetup}.
 Chilled water was delivered by using a cooling thermostat unit (LTC-1200$\alpha$; AS ONE Corporation, Japan), while heated water was supplied using a heating thermostat unit (HS-1, Tokyo Rikagaku Kikai Co., Ltd., Japan), with both streams conveyed by pumps.
-The flow rate was adjusted using valves and flowmeters (LM05ZAT-AR; HORIBA STEC Co., Ltd., Japan).
+The flow rate was adjusted using valves and Coriolis-type flowmeters (FD-SS2A; KEYENCE Corporation, Japan).
 Rod-type thermocouples were installed at the inlets and outlets on both the cold and hot sides via connectors, and steady-state water temperatures were measured after sufficient time had passed.
 In addition, the surface of the heat exchanger was covered with a thermal insulation material.
 A differential pressure gauge (PZ-77; Tsukasa Sokken Co., Ltd., Japan) was used to measure the pressure drop through the heat exchanger.